On algebraic central division algebras over Henselian fields of finite absolute Brauer $p$-dimensions and residually arithmetic type: Proof of Lemma and the main results

-$E _{p} \subseteq K(p)$, for each $p$.
-In view of Proposition \ref{prop2.1} and \cite{Me}, Conjecture~1 (see also the end of \cite{P}, Ch.
-15), and since Questions~2.3~(a) and (b) are open, the answer is affirmative in all presently known cases.
-When $R$ is an LFD-algebra and $K$ contains a primitive $p$-th root of unity, for every $p \in \mathbb{P}$, $p \neq {\rm char}(K)$, such an answer follows from Proposition \ref{prop2.1}, combined with \cite{A1}, Ch.
-VII, Theorem~28, and the Merkur'ev-Suslin theorem \cite{MS}, (16.1) (see also \cite{GiSz}, Theorem~9.1.4 and Ch.
-8, respectively).
-This supports the idea to make further progress in the study on Conjecture \ref{conj1.1}, by finding a generalization of Lemma \ref{lemm3.3} for more fields $K$ with abrd$_{p}(K) < \infty $, $p \in \mathbb{P}$, than those singled out by Theorems \ref{theo3.1} and \ref{theo3.2}.
-To conclude with, it would surely be of interest to learn whether a proof of Conjecture \ref{conj1.1}, for a field $K$ admissible by Proposition \ref{prop2.1}, could lead to an answer to Question~2.3~(b), for central division LBD-algebras over $K$.
+Theorems \ref{theo3.1}, \ref{theo3.2} and the observations on the scope of Lemma \ref{lemm3.3}, made in Section 3, support the idea of making further progress on Conjecture \ref{conj2.3}, by establishing the applicability of Lemma \ref{lemm3.3} to more general fields $K$ with abrd$_{p}(K) < \infty $, $p \in \mathbb{P}$.
+Also, it would be of interest to know whether a proof of Conjecture \ref{conj2.3}, for a field $E$ admissible by Proposition \ref{prop2.1}, could lead to an answer to Question \ref{ques2.4} (b), for central division LBD-algebras over $E$.

-\emph{Acknowledgement.} I am grateful to A.A.
-Panchishkin, P.N.
-Siderov (1952-2016), A.V.
-Mikhal\"{e}v (1939-2022), V.N.
-Latyshev (1934-2020), N.I.
-Dubrovin, and V.I.
-Yanchevskij for the useful discussions on a number of aspects of valuation theory and associative simple rings concerning the topic of this paper, which stimulated my work on its earliest draft in \cite{Ch2}.
-The present research has been partially supported by Grant KP-06 N 32/1 of the Bulgarian National Science Fund.
+\emph{Acknowledgement.} I would like to thank my teachers A.A.
+Panchishkin and P.N.
+Siderov, as well as N.I.
+Dubrovin, A.V.
+Mikhalev and V.I.
+Yanchevskij for the useful discussions on a number of aspects of valuation theory and associative simple rings concerning the topic of this paper.

 0.04truecm